AlteracValleyHumber2019/CoreGame/README.md

 ###### Area of Effect Attack
 This attack has the capability of hitting more than one target but usually dealing less damage than single target attacks.

+###### Buff Spells
+These spells will provide enhancements to a target, by either boosting their stats or adding a unique enhancement to them.

 ## Playable Classes
 #### Knight
 Tank, primarily the front-line of battles, quickly closes gap to initiate combat.